 To change the checkout text, all you have to do is type in the new checkout button text in the corresponding field.
 Let’s say we want to change the text to Move to Checkout.
 Then, press Update, and your change to the proceed to checkout text field will be saved.

-Now check out the frontend and you will see the result as shown below:
+Now check out the frontend, and you will see the result as shown below:

 Bonus: How to Change the Added to Cart Message

-Apart from customizing the Proceed to Checkout text, there’s a lot more than you can do to improve the checkout experience in your store.
 For example, another recommended practice is to edit the Add to Cart messages.
-The more steps you take to improve your checkout experience, the better results you will have, so it’s a good idea to leave nothing to chance.
+The more steps you take to improve your checkout experience, the better the results will be, so it’s a good idea to leave nothing to chance.

 Let’s have a look at how you can customize the “Added to Cart” message.